 A business cannot survive without loyal customers.
 SaaS companies depend on recurring customers.
-Ecommerce companies need repeat purchase customers.
+Ecommerce companies need to repeat purchase customers.
 Consumer internet companies need visitors to keep coming back on a routine basis.
+You get the point.

 Happy customers are loyal customers.
-That’s why within many SaaS companies there is a department for customer success.
-It’s more than a support team – their objective is to maintain happy customers and is responsible to upsells and renewals.
+That’s why within many SaaS companies, there is a department for customer success.
+It’s more than a support team – their objective is to maintain happy customers, while also focusing on upsells and renewals.

 The all-star lineup:

 - Aaron Ross wrote the book Predictable Revenue, a must-read for those in SaaS.